 Cranberry Moscow Mule Recipe

 You can mix this Cranberry Moscow Mule cocktail up in individual sized servings or make it by the pitcher or punchbowl.
 It’s so pretty with the frozen cranberries and blush color.
 I’ll add a sprig of rosemary to the glass as well if I happen to have one but I was fresh out when I took these pictures.
+You may also want to take a look at one of my other favorite holiday drinks – this Fig Old Fashioned.

 - 2 ounces orange vodka , plain vodka can be used